Dynamical arrest in active nematic turbulence: Discussion

 In this work, we showed that flow alignment---the tendency of liquid crystals to reorient under shear---dramatically influences the spatiotemporal structure of defect-free active nematic turbulence (\cref{Fig regimes}).
 For contractile flow-aligning active nematics, the chaos is characterized by fragmented nematic patterns, reduced total Frank free energy, and strong self-similar flows across a broad range of scales.
 We associate this strong large-scale turbulence to the underlying metastability of uniform and wall-laden states \cite{Lavi2024}.
 On the other hand, despite their chaotic dynamics, we find that extensile aligning active nematics self-organize into an arrested tree-like pattern of nematic domain walls, with the flow strongly channeled along them (\cref{Fig velocity-arrested,Fig Frank-arrested}).
 This finding reveals a mechanism of pattern formation mediated by active turbulence, complementing those found in other studies \cite{James2018,DeWit2024,Xu2024}.
 In particular, our patterns enclose unicursal labyrinths (\cref{Fig labyrinths}), which do not appear spontaneously in other pattern-forming systems.

 The labyrinths in \cref{Fig unicursal} span the entire system, but how far can they possibly extend?
 Further increasing the system size widens the range of chaotic self-similar flows, identified by the $q^{-1}$ scaling of the velocity power spectrum (\cref{Fig velocity-spectra}, blue).
 These flows become stronger at larger scales, and hence they could potentially disrupt the arrested wall pattern for sufficiently large systems.
 At the scale where chaotic large-scale flows become as strong as the wall streams, which sustain the domain walls, the tree-like network could lose its connectivity and fluctuate more strongly.

-In fact, for the system size studied here, this competition between wall streams and chaotic large-scale flows is observed for $\nu=0$ (\cref{Fig velocity-spectra}, black).
-In this case, we observe a wall network, locally similar to the arrested ($S\nu = -1.1$) pattern, but sporadically fractured in random positions (\EDFig{Fig nu0}, \Movie{3}).
-In line with our hypothesis, the fractured areas where the wall pattern dissolves (dark regions in the Frank free energy density) appear to coincide with hot spots of large-scale flows.
-The wall pattern is subsequently restored at fractured regions because large jets are not persistent, as shown by the low correlation times of low-$q$ flow in \cref{Fig correlation-times}, dashed black.
+To test this idea, we performed defect-free simulations at even larger system sizes (Figs.~S3 and S4\cite{SM}, \Movies{9}{10}).
+Since these simulations required substantially greater computational effort, we used the numerically advantageous $\theta$ model derived from the Q-tensor formulation (\cref{Q theta model}).
+In the extensile, rod-aligning regime ($S\nu = -1.1$), we reached a system size at which the magnitude of chaotic, system-scale flows equaled that of the flows associated with the peak at the characteristic $q$ (Fig.~S3\cite{SM}).
+As anticipated, a widespread wall network develops with a selected wavelength (Fig.~S4\cite{SM}), but frequent fracturing events prevent it from persistently spanning the entire system (\Movie{9}).
+By contrast, in the contractile aligning case ($S\nu = +1.1$), dynamical arrest was not at play to begin with, so increasing the system size did not lead to qualitative changes (\Movie{10}).

-The arrested state does not show long-range correlations in the nematic order parameter (\EDFig{Fig Q spectrum}, blue).
+The arrested state does not show long-range correlations in the nematic order parameter (\cref{Fig Q spectrum}, blue).
 This is reminiscent of some passive systems, such as spin ice, that feature frustration in the absence of long-range geometrical correlations\cite{wang2006artificial}.
 Similarly, our pattern features short-range disorder and is yet connected over long distances.
 Therefore, we propose that the unicursal labyrinths exhibit a form of long-range topological order stemming from emergent connectivity rules associated with the folding, branching, extension and self-avoidance of the domain walls.